exbotanical/resonant/README.md

 const r = resonant(plainObject);
 ```

-Now, `r` is equipped with deep reactivity.
-All get / set operations will trigger any effects that happen to be observing the data.
+`r` is now equipped with deep reactivity.
+All getters / setters will trigger any effects that happen to be observing the data.

 Let's create an effect: